Now is the time to upgrade your CMS. Here’s why.

 1. Your competitors aren’t slowing down

-Before the pandemic it was easy to delay tech investments like upgrading your content management platform, usually with the context ‘our process is working well enough for now, let’s push this spend to next year.’
+With ongoing budget constraints and economic headwinds, the decision to delay tech investments ― such as upgrading your content management platform ― may feel necessary, usually with the context ‘our process is working well enough for now, let’s push this spend to next year.’

-Those companies who recognize the long-standing impact of the operational and consumer changes surfaced by the pandemic, and make the necessary tech investments to keep pace with these changes, will be poised to weather the current economic challenges and accelerate growth on the other side.
+In reality though, those companies who make the necessary tech investments to keep pace with the ongoing change in consumers’ digital preferences and needs, will be poised to weather economic challenges and accelerate growth on the other side.

 2. Your workforce needs have changed